 - Create a segment of the audience who signed up for a service but never turned up, send a reminder email if they would want to reschedule an appointment with you.

-- Create a segment of subscribers who recently downloaded your application, send email on application features, customer support in case they need you.
+- Create a segment of subscribers who recently downloaded your application, and send email on application features, and customer support in case they need you.

 Sort your subscribers or leads into groups based on where they are in your customer lifecycle.
 The better you understand who your audience is the more effectively you can tailor your messaging.